-To achieve optimum performance when playing discs, you should follow these recommendations.
+To achieve optimum performance when playing DVDs, you should follow these recommendations.

-- Some CD players and computer's optical disc drives may not be able to play audio CDs created with the CD-R or CD-RW disc media. - □ Some DVD players and computer's optical disc drives may not be able to play DVDs created with the DVD+R DL, DVD-R DL, DVD+R, DVD+R, DVD-R, DVD-RM, or DVD-RAM disc media. - Do not use memory-resident utility software to speed up disc access when playing a DVD.
-This may cause your computer to malfunction. - Do not switch to power saving modes while your computer is playing a DVD. - Region code indicators are labeled on the DVDs to indicate in which region and on what type of player you can play the disc.
+- Close all open applications before playing a DVD movie. - □ Some CD players and computer's optical disc drives may not be able to play audio CDs created with the CD-R or CD-RW disc media. - □ Some DVD players and computer's optical disc drives may not be able to play DVDs created with the DVD+R DL, DVD-R DL, DVD+R, DVD+R, DVD-R, DVD-RM, or DVD-RAM disc media. - Do not use memory-resident utility software to speed up disc access when playing a DVD.
+This may cause your computer to malfunction. - Deactivate the screen saver and exit anti-virus software before playing a disc. - □ Some discs recorded at 20 or 24 bits may produce noise while playing.
+If you have audio devices connected, this may damage your hearing and the speakers.
+Reduce the volume before playing a DVD. - Do not switch to power saving modes while your computer is playing a DVD. - Region codes indicators are labeled on the DVDs to indicate in which region and on what type of player you can play the disc.
 Unless a "2" (Europe belongs to region "2") or "all" (this means that you can play this DVD in most regions of the world) is labeled on your DVD disc or on the packaging, you cannot play the disc on your computer.